 RPi3, RPi4, BPi-R2 or RPi0¶

-Pantavisor targets for these images are: arm-rpi3, arm-rpi4, arm-bpi-r2 and arm-rpi0w.
+Pantavisor images for the Raspberry Pi boards are: arm-rpi3, arm-rpi4, arm-bpi-r2 and arm-rpi0w.

-The Pantavisor target for malta is: malta-qemu.
+The Pantavisor target image for malta is: malta-qemu.

 We prepared a Docker container that allows you to run the malta image.
 Keep in mind though that the script that runs, changes the network configuration on your host:

 docker run --privileged --net host -v </your/host/path/to/pflash.img>:/tmp/pflash.img -it --rm pantacor/qemu-malta-16m

 When the initialization script and boot up log ends, press ENTER to see the LEDE console.

 There are two types of Pantavisor images for these boards: x64-uefi and x64-uefi-installer.

 These images boot from an external storage device (SD card, USB key..) from BIOS/UEFI.
 The non-installer image is meant to be directly flashed onto the final storage device where the system runs.
 The installer image will then be flashed into a temporary storage device.
 To see how to flash your storage device view this getting started guide.
 Even though this guide is for RPi3, the flashing process is similar.